8 February 2018

-- Shoot no wider than 12mm for interiors on cropped sensor (16-17mm on full-frame body) – This creates the most realistic images, any wider and it can make the interiors look larger than they are.
+- Shoot no wider than 12mm for interiors on a cropped sensor (16-17mm on a full-frame body) – This creates the most realistic images, any wider and it can make the interiors look larger than they are.
 If you shoot interiors on 10-11mm, the room look extremely large, which isn’t great for client expectations.

 Tips: Lenses always distort vertical lines, but when BoxBrownie.com edits your final images they will straighten your vertical wall lines.
 It is best to allow some room for possible cropping of your images to happen in the editing process.

 - Try different angles and heights – Always test angles and heights when at shoots, take lots of shots so you have a great chance of getting a good one.